Table of contents: Installation ↓ Examination ↓

-Thermostat mounted on the bottom of the engine (see illustration 8.0).
-When replacing the thermostat, the O-ring of the thermostat housing or water pump housing must also be replaced.
+The thermostat is mounted on the bottom of the engine (see illustration 8.0).
+When replacing the thermostat, it is also necessary to replace the sealing ring of the thermostat housing or the water pump housing.

 1. Drain all coolant.

 2. Four-cylinder petrol and diesel engines.
-Remove the engine mudguard.
+Remove the engine splash guard.

-3. Disconnect the bottom hose from the water pump housing.
+3. Disconnect the lower hose from the water pump housing.

-5. Remove the cover and remove the thermostat.
+5. Remove the cover and take out the thermostat.

 6. Five-cylinder engine.
-Remove the two cover screws on the thermostat housing (see illustration).
+Remove the two bolts securing the cover to the thermostat housing (see illustration).

-7. Move the cover aside and remove the thermostat.
+7. Move the cover to the side and remove the thermostat.

 8. Six-cylinder engine.
-Remove the ribbed belt and belt tensioner.
+Remove the V-belt and belt tensioner.

 9. Remove the toothed belt guard.
 Do not remove the toothed belt.